 Press release, January 2018

-The grey Cirque pendants will be available in February 2018.
+The new colours will be available in stores starting in February 2018.

 About Louis Poulsen

 Founded in 1874, the Danish lighting manufacturer Louis Poulsen creates products that encompass the duality of design and light.
 Every detail in the design has a purpose.
 Every design starts and ends with light.
 Louis Poulsen offers a range of lighting aimed at the commercial and domestic lighting markets, with lights and solutions for both indoor and outdoor applications.
 In close partnership with designers and architects like Poul Henningsen, Arne Jacobsen, Verner Panton, Øivind Slaatto, Alfred Homann, Oki Sato and GamFratesi, Louis Poulsen has established itself as one of the key suppliers of architectural and decorative lighting and has a global presence with dedicated showrooms in Copenhagen, Stockholm, Miami, Oslo, Los Angeles, Tokyo and Dusseldorf.